pyrra-dev/pyrra/README.md

   - For Kubernetes, there is a Kubernetes Operator available
   - For everything else, there is a filesystem-based Operator available

-For the backend/operator to do its magic, an SLO object has to be provided in
+For the backend/operator to do its work, an SLO object has to be provided in
 YAML-format:

 ```yaml